-Argentine politician and revolutionary military leader, Manuel Belgrano (1770-1820) designed the flag itself.
-He based the design on the cockade of Argentina that he created in 1812, a circular logo similar to the Argentine flag with a light blue circular band following its perimeter, a white inner band of the same width and a light blue dot in the middle creating bull’s-eye looking image.
+Argentinian politician and revolutionary military leader Manuel Belgrano (1770-1820) designed the flag itself.
+He based the design on the cockade of Argentina that he created in 1812, a circular logo similar to the Argentine flag with a light blue circular band following its perimeter, a white inner band of the same width, and a light blue dot in the middle creating a bulls-eye effect.
 The cockade is also a national emblem and National Cockade Day is celebrated May 18th.
-The cockade and the flag were designed shortly after the the 1810 May Revolution, which eventually helped lead to Argentina’s independence from Spain, as a source of identity for the nation as it fought for its freedom.
-Argentine revolutionary soldiers wore the cockade and swore allegiance to the flag to show loyalty.
+The cockade and the flag were designed shortly after the 1810 May Revolution, which eventually helped lead to Argentina’s independence from Spain, as a source of identity for the nation as it fought for its freedom.
+Argentinian revolutionary soldiers wore the cockade and swore allegiance to the flag to show loyalty.
 Their blue colors also differentiated them from the red used by Spanish royalist forces.

 National Flag Day is celebrated on June 20th, the day of Belgrano’s death.
 Besides designing the flag and cockade, Belgrano is remembered for his involvement in extensive freedom fighting campaigns, particularly in the upper Peru region.
 Flag Day celebrations are most vibrant in Rosario, the place where Argentina’s flag was first raised in 1812.
-Here, every year on Flag Day, public officials make speeches and police, armed forces and war veterans among others participate in a parade to honor the flag.
+Here, every year on Flag Day, public officials make speeches and police, armed forces, war veterans, and others participate in a parade to honor the flag.
 Recently, the people of Rosario created what some call the longest flag in the world.
 This flag, carried by people from Rosario, also makes an appearance in the parade.
-National Flag Day celebrations honor Argentina’s flag, a flag which reminds us of the nation’s forefathers that fought for the independence modern Argentines enjoy and celebrate today.
+National Flag Day celebrations honor Argentina’s flag, a flag which reminds us of the nation’s forefathers who fought for the independence modern Argentinians enjoy and celebrate today.